Squamous cell carcinoma of the larynx

 Margin

 Lymph nodes are small immune organs found throughout the body.
-Tumour cells can spread from a tumour to lymph nodes through small vessels called lymphatics.
-For this reason, lymph nodes are commonly removed and examined under a microscope to look for tumour cells.
-The movement of tumour cells from the tumour to another part of the body such as a lymph node is called metastasis.
+Cancer cells can spread from a tumour to lymph nodes through small lymphatic vessels.
+For this reason, lymph nodes are commonly removed and examined under a microscope to look for cancer cells.
+The movement of cancer cells from the tumour to another part of the body such as a lymph node is called a metastasis.

-Tumour cells typically spread first to lymph nodes close to the tumour although lymph nodes far away from the tumour can also be involved.
+Cancer cells typically spread first to lymph nodes close to the tumour although lymph nodes far away from the tumour can also be involved.
 For this reason, the first lymph nodes removed are usually close to the tumour.
-Lymph nodes further away from the tumour are only typically removed if they are enlarged and there is a high clinical suspicion that there may be tumour cells in the lymph node.
+Lymph nodes further away from the tumour are only typically removed if they are enlarged and there is a high clinical suspicion that there may be cancer cells in the lymph node.

 A neck dissection is a surgical procedure performed to remove lymph nodes from the neck.
 The lymph nodes removed usually come from different areas of the neck and each area is called a level.
 The levels in the neck include 1, 2, 3, 4, and 5.
 Your pathology report will often describe how many lymph nodes were seen in each level sent for examination.
 Lymph nodes on the same side as the tumour are called ipsilateral while those on the opposite side of the tumour are called contralateral.

-The pathologic stage for squamous cell carcinoma in the larynx is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
+The pathologic stage for squamous cell carcinoma of the larynx is based on the TNM staging system, an internationally recognized system created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means a more advanced disease and a worse prognosis.

 • T1 – The tumour has not spread beyond the supraglottis and the vocal cords move normally.